 Professor Julie Considine

-Evidence-based practice, clinical decision making, clinical risk management, health workforce, health service delivery systems, nursing education, emergency nursing and triage.
+Evidence-based practice, clinical decision making, patient safety, clinical risk management, health workforce, health service delivery systems, health services research, nursing education, emergency nursing and triage.

 Professor Alison Hutchinson

 Translation of evidence into practice (knowledge translation/research utilisation), quality of care and patient safety, organisational context and interprofessional interaction/collaboration, use of qualitative and quantitative methods.

 Professor Trish Livingston

 Cancer, palliative care and psychosocial outcomes, evidence-based practice and chronic disease, public health, physical activity, chronic disease and psychosocial outcomes.

 Medication management, medication adherence, medication safety, consumer participation in health care, communication processes in health care and the ways in which communication relates to adverse events.

 Diabetes, self-management in chronic conditions, psychosocial outcomes, patient participation and empowerment in health care, nursing practices and health technologies in healthcare delivery.